 If doing business under a Fictitious Name, register with State Corporation Commission 804-371-9967.
 This is required for any business that does not use its legal, registered name as part of its business name.

 Access the Certificate of Assumed or Fictitious Name forms located on the State Corporation Commission (SCC) webpage.

-Apply for a Charlottesville Business License (DOC).
+Apply for a Charlottesville Business License Application (pdf).
 The cost is $35 if gross receipts are projected to be under $50,000.
 If the projected gross receipts exceed $50,000, the fee for your business license will be based on your gross receipts and the tax rate for your industry.